 If you have one day: In the morning, explore the scenic road and stop off at some of the viewpoints/shorter walks Park Avenue, Balanced Rock, the Windows Section, and Double Arch would be my top picks.
 In the evening, hit the trail out to Delicate Arch, the most famous arch in the park and the symbol of the state of Utah.
 The hike is tough going up, so allow yourself 1-1.5 hours to reach the arch in time for sunset.
 At sunset, the sun paints Delicate Arch an incredible rusty orange color.

 If you have more than one day: You can see all the major highlights of Arches in just one day, but if you have a second day, consider the Devils Garden Trail hike (7.2 miles total), or perhaps a ranger-guided hike of Fiery Furnace.

 Where to stay: Arches is most easily accessed from Moab.
-I stayed in a cute Airbnb apartment (get a free Airbnb credit here!), but there are also plenty of hotels and motels in town (along with lots of restaurants) to choose from.
+I stayed in a cute apartment rental in Moab (like this one), but there are also plenty of hotels and motels in town (along with lots of restaurants) to choose from.
 Check out the La Quinta Inn and Suites Moab, or the Holiday Inn Express Moab.

 Know before you go

 Before you head out to the Mighty 5 national parks in Utah, here are a few more tips for you: